ssnau/datahub/README.md

 datahub
 ====

-A tiny simple center datahub for traditional frontend project.
+A tiny data layer for any frontend project.

-In many traditional javascript project, we use JQuery to fetch DOM Node to get data value and manipulate DOM directly to sync data change.

-However, such code is unmaintainable.
-If several component affect each other and change the DOM of each other, nobody knows how to mantain it.

-Thus, 'datahubjs' comes out.

 Datahub suggests you to only manipulate data to make your application logic clearer and more easy to read.
 All you need to do is to listen&invoke data change by config each component.
 And each component should totally unaware others' existance.

 Data Flow
 =====